JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_NEFA_numeric.md

 Note 2: The target variable NEFA was transformed using y = log(x) in order to normalize the data.

 The following graph shows a plot of the best model predicted values vs actual values for NEFA.
 The red line is the identit.
-We can see that we are overestimating the real value of NEFA.
+We can see that we are overestimating the real value of the high NEFA values.
 ![nefa](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/NEFA.png)
 _________________________________________________________________________________________________________________________________
 [QCheck_Prediction_Report](https://github.com/JFMandujanoR/QCheck_Prediction_Report)